Turkey election: Erdogan, Kilicdaroglu head to a runoff – DW – 05/15/2023

+Erdogan is Turkey's longest-serving leader and served as prime minister from 2003 until 2014, after which he stepped down as party leader to be the president.
+Overall, he has been in power for the last two decades.

+He commands fierce loyalty from pious Turks who once felt disenfranchised in secular Turkey.
+His political career has survived an attempted coup in 2016, as well as numerous corruption scandals.

-Kilicdarogl promised that if he wins he will return to orthodox economic policies from Erdogan's heavy management.
-He also says he would seek to return Turkey to the parliamentary system of governance, from Erdogan's executive presidential system passed in a referendum in 2017.
+Kilicdaroglu promised that if he wins he will return to orthodox economic policies from Erdogan's heavy management.
+He has also said he would seek to return Turkey to the parliamentary system of governance, from Erdogan's executive presidential system passed in a 2017 referendum.

 Kilicdaroglu has also promised to restore the independence of a judiciary that critics say Erdogan has used to crack down on dissent.